December 8, 2022

-Employees, applicants, and contractors, who believe they have been discriminated against, and want to initiate an equal employment opportunity (EEO) complaint, must contact the NOAA Civil Rights Office within 45 calendar days of the alleged discriminatory event or when they become aware of an alleged discriminatory act.
-For information on the Equal Employment Opportunity (EEO) complaint process, call 1 (800) 452-6728, (301) 713-0500 or see the list of Office of Inclusion and Civil Rights contacts.
+Employees, applicants, and contractors, who believe they have been discriminated against, and want to initiate an EEO complaint, must contact the NOAA Office of Inclusion and Civil Rights within 45 calendar days of the alleged discriminatory event or when they become aware of an alleged discriminatory act.
+If you wish to file a complaint, or want more information on the EEO complaint process, you can visit the OICR website at https://www.noaa.gov/

 If an employee is found to have discriminated against another employee, they may be subject to discipline.
 Pursuant to DAO 202-751, Discipline, the penalty for a first offense ranges from a minimum of a five (5) day suspension up to removal depending on the severity of the case.
 For a second offense, 30 days to removal, and if an employee is found to have been guilty of discrimination three (3) times they will be removed from the Agency.

-As with other forms of discrimination, harassment at NOAA is unacceptable and will also not be tolerated.
+As with other forms of discrimination, harassment at NOAA is also unacceptable and will also not be tolerated.
 I want to remind you of your responsibilities to eliminate harassment as outlined in Department Administrative Order (DAO) 202-955: Allegations of Harassment Prohibited by Federal Law and NOAA Administrative order (NAO) 202-1106: NOAA Sexual Assault and Sexual Harassment Prevention and Response Policy.
 Under these policies, NOAA managers and supervisors are responsible for preventing, documenting, and promptly correcting harassing conduct in the workplace.